nextbreakpoint/flink-k8s-toolbox/README.md

 The name of the namespace can be any name you like.

-Create a namespace for the clusters:
+Create a namespace for executing the Flink jobs:

     kubectl create namespace flink-jobs

 The name of the namespace can be any name you like.

-Create a secret which contain the keystore and the truststore files:
+Create a secret which contains the keystore and the truststore files:

     kubectl -n flink-operator create secret generic flink-operator-ssl \
         --from-file=keystore.jks=secrets/keystore-operator-api.jks \